CmPi/SentryLab-PVE/README.md

 # SentryLab-PVE 🛡️
 **Advanced Monitoring for Proxmox with MQTT & ESPHome Integration.**

-`SentryLab-PVE` is a lightweight, modular monitoring suite designed for Proxmox hosts and NAS systems.
-It collects hardware metrics (Temperature, ZFS health, NVMe Wear/Smart) and broadcasts them via MQTT for real-time visualization on Home Assistant and ESPHome-based physical displays.
+`SentryLab-PVE` stands for Sentry Home Lab based on Proxmox Virtual Envirnoment.
+It is a lightweight, modular monitoring suite designed for my Proxmox host.
+It collects hardware metrics (Temperature, ZFS health, NVMe Wear/Smart...) and broadcasts them via a MQTT broker for real-time visualization on Home Assistant and, eventually, ESPHome-based physical displays.

 Tested on and deployed in my Proxmox 9.1.4.

 ## 🚀 Key Features

 * **Logical Separation**: Metrics are split into specialized scripts (Temp, ZFS, Wear, Health).
 * **Smart Automation**: Driven by Systemd Timers (no more messy crontabs).
 * **Physical Dashboard**: Provide with an example for an ESP8266 (Witty Cloud) to provide visual alerts (RGB LED color coding).